Karthikdasari0423/Download-files-using-AIOQUIC/README.md

 4.you will notice file will be downloaded and sha256um and original file contents and downloaded file also will be same

 OR
-another way is to
+Another way is to

 1.Open demo.py from "/root/aioquic/examples/demo.py"
 2.Make changes in the line number "20" from "demo.py"
 htdocs to location of files present in your machine
 [ STATIC_ROOT = os.environ.get("STATIC_ROOT", os.path.join(ROOT, "htdocs"))] to [STATIC_ROOT = os.environ.get("STATIC_ROOT", os.path.join(ROOT, "/var/www/html/"))]
-in my case all my files are present in /var/www/html,so i have changed from "htdocs" to "/var/www/html/" This all changes must be done Server machine where your http3_server.py is running [python examples/http3_server.py --certificate tests/ssl_cert.pem --private-key tests/ssl_key.pem -v]
+In my case all my files are present in /var/www/html,so i have changed from "htdocs" to "/var/www/html/" This all changes must be done Server machine where your http3_server.py is running [python examples/http3_server.py --certificate tests/ssl_cert.pem --private-key tests/ssl_key.pem -v]